nalgeon/redka/README.md

 -   Standalone Redis-compatible server: [installation](docs/install-standalone.md), [usage](docs/usage-standalone.md).
 -   Go module for in-process use: [installation](docs/install-module.md), [usage](docs/usage-module.md).

+You can also run an [in-process Redka server](example/server/main.go) as a lightweight alternative to Redis test containers, or as a small-scale production instance.

 ## Storage

 Redka can use either SQLite or PostgreSQL as its backend.
-It stores data in a [SQL database](docs/persistence.md) with a simple schema and provides views for better introspection.
+It stores data in a [relational database](docs/persistence.md) with a simple schema and provides views for better introspection.

 ## Performance